django-crispy-forms/django-crispy-forms/docs/index.rst

     # In the template
     {% load uni_form_tags %}
     {% uni_form form form.helper %}

+Think this is awesome and want to make it better?
+Read our contribution_ page, make it better, and we'll add you to the contributors_ list!

 .. note:: Obviously, the excellent `Uni-form`_ has been selected as the base model for the design of the forms.